booyaa/booyaa.github.io/blog/2017-adding-search-to-your-cobalt-site-part-one.md

 └── js
 ```

-There should be no surprises here.
+There should be no surprises here, our primary areas of interest will be the
+`js` directory where javascript related assets live.
+And the root of the
+directory where my index, about and licenses pages live (all extending the
+default liquid template).

-## search.liquid
+# search.liquid

-I placed my search template in the root of my Cobalt source and it looks like this.
+I placed my search template in the root of my Cobalt source and it looks like
+this.

-### frontmatter
+## frontmatter

 ```
 extends: default.liquid